Winter Skin Care Routine for Dry SkinEmaan Shahid

 The exposed skin on areas like your face, ears, neck, hands, feet, wrists, and even ankles needs special care.
-Use a moisturising cream, lotion, or oil on your just-washed, still-damp skin to lock in moisture.
+Use a moisturizing cream, lotion, or oil on your just-washed, still-damp skin to lock in moisture.

 Summing it Up

 Winter season is harsh for the skin and leads to dryness, irritation, rashes, and even more breakouts than usual.
 Thus, taking special care of your skin in winter is necessary to prolong your skin’s natural health.
-Start small by exfoliating and moisturising your skin.
+Start small by exfoliating and moisturizing your skin.
 Then you can move your way up to your ideal skin gradually!

 Winter Skin Care Routine – Frequently Asked Questions